radian628/unofficial-desmos-wiki/src/misc/glossary.md

 layout: base.liquid
 ---

-This is a collection of terms that are Desmos-specific, are used in a different sense to how you would normally see them in a non-Desmos context, or just aren't that commonly known yet tend to be thrown around without regard by experienced Desmos users.
+This is a collection of terms which are thrown around by Desmos users a lot and tend to be confusing.

 ## Wackscope